 Some matters cannot be handled under the Complaints Procedure (e.g. a challenge to an academic decision should be raised as an academic appeal not a complaint).
 For more information, see 'Which procedure should I use?'

 Complaints will be recorded, along with any action taken.
-Information about complaints handled by the University will be made available here.
+Find information about complaints handled by the University.

 Anyone who has followed the University’s Complaints Procedure and remains dissatisfied with the University’s final response may seek Independent External Review of their complaint by contacting the Scottish Public Services Ombudsman.